quicwg/base-drafts/draft-ietf-quic-recovery.md

 Using max(SRTT, latest_RTT) protects from the two following cases:

-* the latest RTT sample is lower than the SRTT, perhaps due to reordering where packet whose ack triggered the Early Retransit process encountered a shorter path;
+* the latest RTT sample is lower than the SRTT, perhaps due to reordering where packet whose ack triggered the Early Retransmit process encountered a shorter path;

 * the latest RTT sample is higher than the SRTT, perhaps due to a sustained